 - By mail to the Planning Department, PO Box 733, Bendigo 3552

-If the proposal looks straightforward based on the information you have sent us, a Planning officer may only need to give you a call and have a discussion over the phone, to save you time.
+If the proposal looks straightforward based on the information you have sent us, a Planner may only need to give you a call and have a discussion over the phone, to save you time.

 Where the proposal looks more complex, a Planning team member will contact you within one week and a meeting date will be offered to you.

-Other relevant officers such as a heritage advisor or a traffic engineer will be invited to the meeting where required.
+Other relevant officers such as a heritage advisor or a traffic engineer may be invited to the meeting where required.